manojscoder/DSA_for_interview/README.md

 - Backtracking
 - Bit Manipulation
 - Math and Geometry

-- System Design (optional)
+Each category contains solutions to multiple problems with complexity analysis.

-Each category contains solutions to multiple problems with detailed explanations and complexity analysis.
+## Contributing

-## Folder Structure
+Contributions to this repository are welcome!
+If you have a new solution or want to improve existing ones, follow these steps:

-The repository follows a structured format to organize problem solutions:
+1. Fork the repository.

-- Arrays_and_Strings
+2. Create a new branch (`git checkout -b feature/improvement`).
-  - Two_Sum
+3. Make your changes and commit them (`git commit -am 'Add new solution'`).
-    - solution.py
+4. Push to the branch (`git push origin feature/improvement`).
-  - Container_With_Most_Water
+5. Create a new Pull Request.

-    - solution.java
+Please ensure that your code follows the repository's coding standards and includes appropriate documentation.

-    - explanation.md
+## License

-  - Longest_Substring_Without_Repeating_Characters
+This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-    - solution.cpp
+---

-    - README.md
+Happy Coding! 🚀